toebeann/gib/README.md

 ### Uninstalling gib

 > [!NOTE]\
-> Uninstalling gib itself is optional and will not uninstall BepInEx, nor any
+> Uninstalling gib itself is entirely optional and will not uninstall BepInEx,
-> mods you have installed for any games.
+> nor any mods you have installed for any games.
 For that, see
 > [Uninstalling BepInEx](#uninstalling-bepinex).

 As of gib v0.2, gib is installed and executed with [bun](https://bun.sh/). gib